sorukumar/blog/_posts/draft-2024-04-04-LN-Node-Cohort-Analysis.md

 ![# of LN Node]({{ 'assets/CohortNode.png' | relative_url }})

-#of Nodes is count of unique pub key in the from the graph output.
+#of Nodes is count of unique pub key from the graph output.
 But depending on who we want to count as nodes, lets define active node as well.
 Active nodes: Nodes with at least one active public channel that has sent at least one update.

 Please note that:

- - I dont have data for june, July and September.
-So, for our puspose, we'll analyze 9 months of data to to understand cohort behavior
+ - I dont have data for June, July and September.
+So, for our puspose, we'll analyze 9 months of data to understand cohort behavior
  - We'll focus our analysis on only active nodes.

 **Methodology:**
 	 - We'll look at all active nodes in a month, and continue monitoring how many of 	them are active in subsequent months
+	 - We'll also monitor how many new and
 	 - In the heatmap below, we are following nodes from October 2023.
 Any node that LN graph didnt see in october and say in November is 'New or resurrected' for November.
 	 - Why not just new, why 'new and resurrected'?
 A node seen first time in November, and not seen in October what we see in that row.
 That node may be joining LN for the first time, or may be after a couple of month of being deactive, it came back to life.
 We'll get into details of ratio of new and resurrected later on.